MooersLab/talon-voice-quizzes/README.md

 Use in Jupyter Notebook, JupyterLab, [JupyterLab.app](https://blog.jupyter.org/jupyterlab-desktop-app-now-available-b8b661b17e9a), or [nteract.app](https://nteract.io/).
 The last two options are stand-alone desktop applications that do not use the browser.
 You still need a Python3 kernel mapped to a Python interpreter with the module `pytictoc` installed via pip.
-Probably works in Colab, too, but you may have to load the quiz onto your Google Drive.
+It works in Colab, too, but you may have to load the quiz onto your Google Drive.
-Select the appropriate Python kernel that taps into the Python interpreter with pyritic installed.
+Select the appropriate Python kernel that taps into the Python interpreter with `pytictoc` installed.

-The advantages of this approach are that the results can be stored in the Notebook and that running the quiz in Jupyter is more fun.
+This approach has advantages, such as the results can be stored in the Notebook and that running the quiz in Jupyter is more fun.

 Check on the present working directory in Jupyter by entering the following in a code cell.